aomahony/thegamecollaboratory/OurDocs/Readme.md

 7. Setup Rails
         sudo apt-get install libpq-dev  # Enter "Y" when prompted bundle install

-*Note:* if you get an error saying that Bundler cannot continue, run "bundle update" then "bundle install"
+*NOTE* If you get an error saying that bundler cannot continue, follow step 7a OTHERWISE skip to step 8

+7a.
+Set permissions

+   Type these commands:
+   cd /usr/local/rvm/gems/
+   ls -l

+   *You should see a file named something like ruby-2.0.0-pXXX * Where XXX is a number.

+   Type:
+   sudo chown -R vagrant ruby-2.0.0-pXXX

+   Where XXX is the number you see

+   Type:
+   bundle install

 8. Setup the database
         rake db:create